ChuChuBuzzO/TomakunEEG/README.md

 ## Usage
-Please download these files from "download" or git clone command.
-And activate your python virtual environment by **conda activate** command.
+Please download these files from "download" or git clone command, and activate your python virtual environment by **conda activate** command.
-Then you can run the application by below command
+Then you can run the application by entering below command.
 ```
 python TomakunEEG.py
 ```